Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed

 HMRC Self Assessment tax returns are very different from the Pay As You Earn (PAYE) system most people use.
 Under PAYE, tax is deducted automatically from wages, pensions and savings.
 People and businesses with other income must report it in a Self Assessment tax return, even if you already pay tax on any income you get from an employer under PAYE.

-Self-employed tax returns require a number of things such as keeping business records if you are self-employed so be sure to keep your business transactions in an order that will be easy to work through when the time comes.
-You will also need to consider things like payments on account each year which involve paying 6 months worth of tax in advance on the 31st January and the 31st of July each year.
+Self-employed tax returns mean keeping business records if you're self-employed, so be sure to keep your business records handy when the time to file comes.
+You'll also need to consider things like payments on account each year.
+These involve paying 6 months' worth of tax in advance on the 31st of January and 31st of July each year.
 It's also worth understanding what you can claim on your expenses when you do your tax return.
 If you think you could be due a tax refund, our simple tax refund calculator will tell you.Tax Return Quote